iq-motion-control/iq-module-communication-doc/docs/api_docs/cpp.rst

 Let's suppose we want to send a packed IFCI command message that transmits 4 throttle commands, and request telemetry from the module with Module ID 3.

-First, we need an instance of the ``IQUartFlightControllerInterfaceClientIQUartFlightControllerInterfaceClient`` class which we will call
-``ifci`` with a target Module ID 0.
+First, we need an instance of the ``IQUartFlightControllerInterfaceClient`` class which we will call ``ifci`` with a target Module ID 0.
 Then, we create and fill an ``IFCIPackedMessage`` structure.
 Then we create a byte buffer and length parameter, and pass all three parameters into the ``PackageIfciCommandsForTransmission`` helper function.